forestgrape/coronavirus/index.md

     - Water in lakes and rivers: These waters serve as an intermediate place for many virions.
     - Fluid in an organism: Virions of viruses infecting multicellular life first start out in the fluids of the hosts and in many cases never leave the host fluids.
     - Water droplets can be dissolved in air.
     - Air.
-Air contains reative oxygen and most virions will be destroyed, since they expose activator proteins on the outside.
+Air contains reactive oxygen and most virions will be destroyed, since they expose activator proteins on the outside.
 Coronavirus virions are a rare exception staying infectious in dry form.
 * __Material attached to__: These can be any solid material e.g. a part of living organism or any kind of non living matter.
 The movement of virions follows the movement of the materials attached to.
 These particles are in turn dissolved in fluids, mostly water, or attached to other particles.